 My preferred pistol is a compact 9mm like the Glock 19 or M&P 9C.
 For me, they’re the best compromise between capacity, caliber, and concealability.

 When you’re determining your load-out, two extra magazines are probably enough, but that is up to you to decide for yourself.
-Carrying more ammo in your bug out bag will allow you to protect yourself for a longer period of time, but the weight of ammo adds up fast so keep it to the minimum you think will get you by.

 The survival bow is another interesting idea that has taken off with the increased availability of folding bows.
 Most of these bows would make a great addition to a bug out bag.
-If you’re interested in survival bows, we have a full survival bow buyer guide.

 A plate carrier or body armor may seem like a good idea, but unless you have a very specific threat that you need to counter, I would stay away from something as heavy as body armor.